-- 1. Deal with Work Packages

-- Do Monitoring and Reporting

-- 3. Deal with Issues

-- The Work Package activities are:

-- o Authorize a Work Package meaning assign and agree with the Team Manager so that the Team Manager knows what to do and can create their team plan.

-- o Review Work Package Status check on work package progress, so read Checkpoint reports and check the Quality Register.

-- Receive Completed Work Packages which is to receive the completed products back from the Team Manager and confirm that they have been quality-checked and stored, as described in the configuration management document.
+- Deal with Work Packages - 2.
+Do Monitoring and Reporting - 3.
+Deal with Issues - The Work Package activities are: - Authorize a Work Package meaning assign and agree with the Team Manager so that the Team Manager knows what to do and can create their team plan. - Review Work Package Status check on work package progress, so read Checkpoint reports and check the Quality Register. - Receive Completed Work Packages which is to receive the completed products back from the Team Manager and confirm that they have been quality-checked and stored, as described in the configuration management document. - The Monitoring and Reporting activities are: - Review the stage status Continually compare the stage status to the stage plan checking if the stage is still on track and if anything is likely to affect this.